Sage Privacy Policy

 • To obtain payment for services that we provide to you

-• For marketing purposes, which include, but are not limited to, sending you material about products, services, updates, etc. that we think may be of interest to you
+• For our internal marketing purposes, which include, but are not limited to, sending you material about products, services, updates, etc. that we think may be of interest to you

 • To customize the advertising and content you see